 - 9th Grade: Enroll in rigorous coursework and earn competitive grades.
 Practice for college entrance exams by taking PSAT.

 - 10th Grade: Enroll in rigorous coursework and earn competitive grades.
 Practice for college entrance exams by taking PSAT and the practice ACT test and begin to discuss general college plans.

 - 11th Grade: Enroll in rigorous coursework and achieve grades consistent with those sought in the applicant pool of the student’s college of choice.
-Practice for college entrance exams by taking SAT/ACT prep classes and PSAT, Take REAL SAT/ACT at a local school mid-year, start visiting colleges
+Practice for college entrance exams by taking SAT/ACT prep classes and PSAT, Take REAL SAT/ACT mid-year, start visiting colleges

 - 12th Grade: Enroll in rigorous coursework and achieve grades consistent with those sought in the applicant pool of the student’s college of choice.
-Take REAL SAT/ACT at a local school, visit colleges, APPLY to colleges…
+Take REAL SAT/ACT, visit colleges, APPLY to colleges…

 College Entrance Exams

 The PreACT is a practice test for the ACT and is taken in 10th grade on the Prince Avenue campus.
 The PreACT contains four curriculum-based assessments: English, Mathematics, Reading, and Science.

 The ACT is a College Entrance Exam taken in the 11th and 12th grades at a local area high school.
 Students must register online at www.act.org

 - Math, English, Reading, Science & Writing